IMAGE VIA PICNIK AUSTIN | FACEBOOK

 With endearing downtown and Domain locations, you can officially be both trendy and paleo at Flower Child.
 Their straightforward, flavorful fare includes plenty of gluten-free options.
-And you’re not going to be handcuffed when trying to make substitutions to better fit your primal diet — you can customize your own plate with a variety of veggies as well as proteins including all-natural chicken, grass-fed steak, and sustainable salmon.
+And you’re not going to be handcuffed when trying to make substitutions to better fit your primal diet — you can customize your own plate with a variety of veggies as well as proteins like all-natural chicken, grass-fed steak, and sustainable salmon.

-This is the restaurant in Austin dedicated to serving delicious fare to those with dietary restrictions so no one misses out on amazing culinary creations.
 Picnik sources high-quality, local ingredients for their diverse menu, most of which is paleo-friendly.
 Grain-free pancakes, breakfast hashes, salads, entrees, and shareables like chips and guac are all fair game for paleo eaters at their Burnet location!
 Also, since normal tacos are off-limits for paleos, they offer grain-free breakfast tacos to-go at both of their trailer locations on South Lamar and E. Cesar Chavez.